 Meditation may seem intimidating at first, but you don’t have to do it alone.
 One of the easiest ways to start meditating is with guided meditations.
-Whether you are looking for something to help you sleep, balance the effects of burnout or relive stress and anxiety, there is something out there for everyone.
-It takes the guess work out of meditating and allows you to focus on the guide, rather than spending your time wondering if you’re doing it right (guilty!)
+Whether you are looking for something to help you sleep, balance the effects of burnout or relieve stress and anxiety, there is something out there for everyone.
+It takes the guesswork out of meditating and allows you to focus on the guide, rather than spending your time wondering if you’re doing it right (guilty!)

 Here are some of my guided meditations you can try from my YouTube channel: